 For each question pertaining to every word pair in the master set, we determined the most frequent response by the annotators.
-Table 3 gives the percentage of word-pairs in the master set that received a most frequent response of "yes".
-The first column in the table lists the question number followed by a brief description of question.
-(Note that the Turkers saw only the full forms of the questions, as shown in the example HIT.)
+Table 3 gives the percentage of word pairs in

+Table 2Number of word pairs and average number of annotations per word pair in the master set.